rothfield/doremi-script/README.md

         - (Not implemented)
       - Open DoremiScript file in musescore:
         - (Not implemented) cat composition.txt | doremi2musicxml  > composition.xml ; mscore composition.xml
+	- Tip: Align chords and talas over notes, dashes, or barlines.
+Otherwise they are ignored
+	- Tip: You can underline devanagri notes RGD and N to get a flat note.
+This is standard in Bhatkande's notation.
+	- Tip: Doremi-script will automatically align syllables based on notes and slurs.
   - This project borrows ideas from [ABC musical notation](http://en.wikipedia.org/wiki/ABC_notation), [lilypond](http://lilypond.org), and [markdown](http://en.wikipedia.org/wiki/Markdown).
   - Special thanks to George Ruckert, Ali Akbar Khan and the authors of Clojure, Instaprse, react.js, and lilypond.